-Thanks to a generous gift from the Eugene E. and Nell S. Fincke Memorial Trust, established by the sainted Finckes, stained glass windows will be installed throughout the entirety of the chapel — chancel, transept, nave and narthex in 2019 and 2020.
-The new windows will depict the humiliation, crucifixion, resurrection, exaltation and second coming of Christ.
+Thanks to a generous gift from the Eugene E. and Nell S. Fincke Memorial Trust, established by the sainted Finckes, stained glass windows have been installed throughout the entirety of the chapel — chancel, transept, nave and narthex.
+The Te Deum Laudamus (We Praise You, O God), a historic text of praise to God, is the thematic touchpoint and framework for the windows, which depict the humiliation, crucifixion, resurrection, exaltation and second coming of Christ.

 The Finckes were generous supporters of the Seminary.
 In addition to setting aside funds specifically for the installation of new stained glass windows in the chapel, the couple also provided gifts that established endowed professorships and scholarships for students.

-When the chapel was designed, it was built with the capacity for stained glass throughout the building but the funding was not available at the time.
-As such, the only stained glass windows in place in the chapel have been in the chancel since the 1992 chapel dedication.
-The Fincke’s earmarked gift will fulfill the original plans for the chapel.
+When the chapel was designed, it was built with the capacity for stained glass throughout the building, but the funding was not available at the time.
+As such, the only stained glass windows originally installed were located in the chancel.
+The original chancel windows, depicting St. Timothy and St. Titus, were part of the 1992 dedication of the chapel but were removed in 2019 to make way for the new windows to be installed.
+The Finckes’ earmarked gift fulfills the original plans for the chapel.

 A stained glass design committee worked for two years in preparation for the new stained glass windows.
-The committee is comprised of 10 members: President Dr. Dale A. Meyer, Dean of Chapel Dr. Kent Burreson, Chairman of the Practical Department Dr. David Schmitt, Chairman of the Historical Department Dr. Erik Herrmann, Seminary Executive Vice President and Chief Operating Officer Michael Louis, Dean of Chapel Emeritus Dr. James Brauer, Dovetail Creations Artist Rev. Bill Matzat, Director of Campus Facilities Martin Hague and C&W Services Site Director Nathan Wade.
+The committee was composed of nine members: President Emeritus Dr. Dale A. Meyer, the Louis A. Fincke and Anna B. Shine Professor of Systematic Theology and former Dean of Chapel Dr. Kent Burreson, Chairman of the Practical Theology Department Dr. David Schmitt, former Dean of Theological Research and Publication Dr. Erik Herrmann, Seminary Executive Vice President and Chief Operating Officer Michael Louis, Dean of Chapel Emeritus Dr. James Brauer, Dovetail Creations Artist Rev. Bill Matzat, Director of Campus Facilities Martin Hague and C&W Services Site Director Ray Allen.

-The committee selected the Te Deum Laudamus (Latin: Holy God, We Praise Your Name), a historic text of praise to God, as the thematic touchpoint and framework for the windows.
+The Te Deum and its glorification of God by the church and all creation permeates all the windows and propels the thematic development including the central story of Christ.
 As a written piece, the Te Deum is rich in theology.
-It fills the hearts and minds of worshipers with images and figures from Scripture that lead to joyous eternal praise of the Triune God.
-The stained glass project will forge windows whose light, color and design invite worshipers into several activities: the joyous praise of the Triune God by the created world and human creatures; the remembrance of Christ’s saving work that draws everyone to the Father as Christ rules over all creation until His return on judgment day; and the purpose of the Seminary — to prepare ministers, deaconesses and church workers who with Word and Sacrament carry the Good News of Jesus Christ wherever they are sent.
+It fills the hearts and minds of worshipers with images and figures from Scripture that lead to joyous eternal praise of God.
+The light, color and design of the stained glass windows invite worshipers into several activities: the joyous praise of the Triune God by the created world and human creatures; the remembrance of Christ’s saving work that draws everyone to the Father as Christ rules over all creation until His return on Judgment Day; and the purpose of the Seminary — to prepare pastors, deaconesses and other church workers, who with Word and Sacrament, carry the Good News of Jesus Christ wherever they are sent.